Losing business: how to ensure customers never forget you

 “Is there anything we can do to change your mind?”
 An agent who is trained to listen to the “real” reasons for ending the relationship, or who listens to understand, should be able to explore and offer alternatives to customers.
 Agents who are well versed in the brand’s product and price ranges or key people to manage grievances and procedures, are well placed to recommend alternatives or to direct to a resource who can potentially swing the customer.

 Lesson 4.
 Make it easy

-Most processes are cumbersome, complex and tedious when exiting relationships.
-Subscriptions for example, rely on these to deter customers to terminate the relationship.
-Thinking about automatic renewal of online subscriptions….
-Customers don’t always receive notification of the end of a subscription period.
-In fact, many rely on the fact that it will automatically renew before the consumer realizes the date.
-Case-in-point is a smartphone app, “Fitradio” response:
+Most processes for ending business relationships are cumbersome, complex and tedious.
+Subscriptions for example rely on these to deter customers from terminating the relationship.
+Think about automatic renewal of online subscriptions: customers don’t always receive notification of the end of a subscription period.
+In fact, many businesses rely on the fact that it will automatically renew before the consumer realizes the date.
+Case-in-point is a smartphone app Fitradio‘s response:

 “We cannot cancel the purchase for you, it must be done through your account with Apple.
 Regarding refund, the subscription is non-refundable.
 Apple just doesn’t give us an ability to perform them as much as we want to.
 Also, when you signed up for the plan, you have authorized automatic renewal which is a part of the confirmation process presented to you by your billing provider which means that if you don’t want to continue, then, it must be cancelled prior to the billing date.”